Hyurl/hyurl.github.io/cool-node/Docs/WritingHttpControllers.md

     getShowPromisedData(){
         return new Promise((resolve, reject)=>{
             setTimeout(()=>{
-                //This message will be sent after 1 second timeout. resolve("Hello, World!");
+                // This message will be sent after 1 second timeout. resolve("Hello, World!");
             }, 1000);
         });